Prague Experience logoPrague tourist information & travel guide logo

 The Petrin Funicular Railway runs from the Lesser Town to the top of Petrin Hill.
 At the bottom of Petrin Hill is a children's playground, on the side of the hill is parkland and wooded areas, and at its summit are landscaped gardens and several attractions to visit.

-The foremost attraction at the top is the Petrin Tower, which visitors can climb to enjoy terrific views.
+The foremost attraction at the top is Petrin Tower, an Eiffel Tower look-alike, which visitors can climb to enjoy terrific views over the whole city and far beyond.

 There is also a hall of mirrors and an observatory.
-At the latter visitors can see exhibits on space and view the sun or planets through one of their telescopes.
+At the latter, visitors can see a space exhibition and view the sun or planets through a telescope.

 Petrin Funicular Railway & Petrin Tower in Prague